openskynetwork/opensky-api/_sources/trino.rst.txt

    * ``hour`` - used by all tables **except** ``flights_data4``.
    * ``day`` - used by ``flights_data4``.

    The partition value is the Unix timestamp at the start of the respective hour or day.
 Without this filter, Trino performs a full table scan across the entire dataset, which is extremely slow and degrades performance for all users.
+Note that this is now automatically enforced by Trino since upgrading to version 479 and violating queries will be rejected.

    .. code-block:: sql